Chenyi0309/451-pa1-prediction/README.md

 - Explaining error tracebacks
 - Generating summary tables and README structure

+## Limitations and Future Improvements

+While the model demonstrates the full pipeline from data preparation to time-series cross-validation, the achieved AUC score (0.5145) is only slightly better than random guessing.
+Future work may explore incorporating additional technical indicators, external macroeconomic features, or using more sophisticated models like LSTM or Temporal Fusion Transformers to improve prediction performance.

 All AI-generated content was reviewed and modified for correctness and alignment with the assignment's requirements.